DIDSR/sfrc/README.rst

       bash +x demo_srgan_test.sh 'test' 'sm'

-Then set the first command line input as 'test' to indicate tags related to the paths of CT images are test set for the sFRC analysis (as used in our `sfrc paper <10.36227/techrxiv.171259560.02243347/v1>`_) when executing demo_sfrc_run.sh.
+Then set the first command line input as 'test' to indicate tags related to the paths of CT images are test set for the sFRC analysis (as used in the `sFRC paper <10.36227/techrxiv.171259560.02243347/v1>`_) when executing demo_sfrc_run.sh.

 5. sFRC on SRGAN-based CT upsampled (x4) test images (sharp as well as smooth)

    .. code-block::

       cd ..
-      bash +x demo_sfrc_run.sh '' 'sh' 47 # on sharp test data with 47 set as no. of processors bash +x demo_sfrc_run.sh '' 'sm' 47 #on smooth test data with 47 set as the no. of processors
+      bash +x demo_sfrc_run.sh 'test' 'sh' 47 # on sharp test data with 47 set as no. of processors bash +x demo_sfrc_run.sh 'test' 'sm' 47 #on smooth test data with 47 set as the no. of processors

 Apply trained UNet
 -------------------
-The trained Unet model and data provided in this repository (as well as used in our `sfrc paper <10.36227/techrxiv.171259560.02243347/v1>`_) have been imported from the following github
+The trained Unet model and data provided in this repository (as well as used in the `sFRC paper <10.36227/techrxiv.171259560.02243347/v1>`_) have been imported from the following github
 repository: `hallucinations-tomo-recon <https://github.com/comp-imaging-sci/hallucinations-tomo-recon>`_.
 Also, `Pediatric epilepsy resection MRI dataset <https://kilthub.cmu.edu/articles/dataset/Pediatric_epilepsy_resection_MRI_dataset/9856205>`_ is the original source of the MRI data.